-- Tap the Status button to display the Status screen. - All protocol runs begin from the Status screen.
-See Figure 3.1 on page 56. - 2.
+- Tap the Status button to display the Status screen.
+All protocol runs begin from the Status screen.
+See Figure 3-2. - 2.
 Check that the icon of the retort you want to use shows that the retort is either clean or has residue of a reagent compatible with the first reagent of the protocol.
-See Table 3.1 on page 59. - 3.
-If necessary, replace any reagent, or the wax in a wax chamber, that needs to be replaced (see 5.4 Replacing Reagents).
+See Table 3-1. - If necessary, replace any reagent, or the wax in a wax chamber, that needs to be replaced (see 5.4 Replacing Reagents).
 The standard icons for reagents and wax chambers will have been modified in various ways if replacement is needed or recommended.
-See Bottle Icons on page 57 and Wax Chamber Icons on page 58. - 4.
-Check that the instrument is ready: - (i) All 16 bottles must be properly installed on the instrument. - (ii) There must be enough reagent in the bottles and wax chambers.
+See 3.3.1.1 Bottle Icons and 3.3.1.2 Wax Chamber Icons. - 4.
+Check that the instrument is ready: - i.
+All 16 bottles must be properly installed on the instrument. - ii.
+There must be enough reagent in the bottles and wax chambers.

 Fill the bottles and chambers to at least the MIN 2 level if you fill retorts to the two-basket level, or to at least the MIN 3 level if you fill retorts to the three-basket level.
-(You can see the settings for the reagent fill levels by going to Settings > Instrument.) - (iii) Open the retort to use.
+(You can see the settings for the reagent fill levels by going to Settings > Instrument.)

+- iii.
+Open the retort to use.
 Check that it is clean, or that any residue is a reagent compatible with the first reagent in the protocol. - 5.
 Prepare your cassettes and load them into baskets (see 2.2.4 Cassette Baskets). - 6.
 Tap on the icon of the retort you want to use.
 The Retort [...]
-Baskets screen appears. - Note that each basket has a 2-D barcode on one of its anti-reflection tag.
+Baskets screen appears.
+Note that each basket has a 2-D barcode on one of its anti-reflection tag.
 Scanning the barcode (or entering it by hand) is an optional step, but doing so will help you track tissue specimens as they progress through the laboratory. - 7.
 Optionally scan the baskets.
 The IDs appear on the Retort [...]
 Baskets screen.
 When you are finished, tap OK. - 8.
 Place the baskets into the required retort and firmly close the retort lid.
-If the baskets were scanned, the number scanned will appear beside the retort's icon on the screen (see page 59).
+If the baskets were scanned, the number scanned will appear beside the retort's icon on the screen (see Table 3-1).